 CREST began in 1988 through the sponsorship of the National Science Foundation as a Minority Research Center of Excellence.
-This initiative intended to increase participation of underrepresented groups in the areas of science and engineering.
-The original program consisted of three research segments: Marine Natural Products, Tropical Terrestrial Ecology, and Caribbean Geology, utilizing scientists from the Mayagüez and Río Piedras campuses.
-The primary focus of the Program continues to be the development and support of students in undergraduate and graduate programs.
+This initiative participation intended increase to underrepresented groups in the areas of science and engineering.
+The original program consisted of three research segments: Marine Natural Products, Tropical Terrestrial Ecology, and Caribbean Geology, utilizing scientists from the Mayagüez and Río Piedras campuses. primary focus of the Program continues to be the development and support of students in undergraduate and graduate programs.